jonathanlinat/quake-leveldesign-starterkit/README.md

 * **Quake.blog**, s3thra [[Website](https://quake.blog)]
   - A comprehensive blog that began as a platform to document the creator's experiences with TrenchBroom, Quake map creation, and playing Quake map packs.
 The blog has grown to include various content, including tutorials, personal stories, and videos, extending beyond the realm of Quake to cover other topics as well.
 * **Func_Msgboard**, John Fitzgibbons [[Website](https://www.celephais.net)]
   - A significant forum and online community focused on video game-level design, particularly for Quake engine games.
-It has been a central hub for hobbyist and professional-level designers for over twenty years to exchange ideas and discuss game development.
+For over twenty years, it has been a central hub for hobbyist and professional-level designers to exchange ideas and discuss game development.
 * **Quaketastic** [[Website](https://www.quaketastic.com)]
   - Hosts an extensive collection of reusable resources through a comprehensive file browser.